A 'travel system' is essentially a pushchair that can be used with a baby car seat. Some travel systems can take a carrycot as well.

 This is a pushchair where you can attach one baby car seat and one ordinary pushchair seat.

-Travel-system compatible pushchairs can be costly, but you will be pleased to know that there's plenty of choice for almost everyone's budget – from around £100 up to around £1,000 for a top-of-the-range, premium travel system.
+Travel-system compatible pushchairs can be costly, but you will be pleased to know there's plenty of choice for almost every budget – from around £100 up to £1,000 for a top-of-the-range, premium travel system.

 Remember a higher price doesn't always mean quality – we've found Best Buys under £200 and Don't Buys for more than £800.